MozillaFoundation/2017-global-sprint-planning/roadmap.md

   * Finalize “Day Of” format for check-in / demos schedules
   * Comms per plan

-WEEKLY
-3x Coms (smaller tweets, FB,  mention in newsletter or regular comms etc point people back to blog post, and site) mention examplar projects added or sites link to moz wide coms
+* **WEEKLY From May 22 through June 02**
+   * mention the Sprint 3 x weekly via tweet, FB post, mentions in newsletter or other regular communications
+   * point people back to your Hub Sprint blog post (see above) and the GS site
+   * mention exciting projects that have been added, or new host sites, other news
+   * link to Moz-wide communications
+   * highlight countdown to event!

 * **T-2 Weeks: (week of May 22)**
   * Project submission closes
-  * Comms per plan

-* **T-6 Days: (May 26)**
-  * Comms per plan

 * **T+0 Days: (June 01 )**
    * Begin live broadcast